 I followed every intense negative emotion down to the root cause—capturing all of my thoughts on paper.

-And those thoughts painted a picture of a terrified child, still deeply troubled by a collective burden of guilt.
+And those thoughts painted a picture of an anxious child, still deeply troubled by a collective burden of guilt.

 I sat with this girl, and when I listened to her, I heard the old, thin melody of a religion that was never mine.